garylirocks/quickrefs/azure-active-directory.markdown

 - Use regular administrator roles wherever possible;
 - Create a list of banned passwords (such as company name);
 - Configure conditional access policies to require users to pass multiple authentication challenges;
-- **Emergence accounts**
-  - Two or more
-  - Not associated with any individual user
-  - If password is used, it should be strong and not expire
-  - Use a different strong authentication method than regular accounts
-    - Exclude at least one account from phone-based MFA
-    - Exclude one account from any Conditional Access policies
-  - Assigned "Global Administrator" role, the assignment should be permanent in PIM
-  - Should be cloud-only, uses the `*.onmicrosoft.com` domain
-  - Not federated or synchronized from on-prem environments
-  - Trigger alerts whenever an emergence accounts sign in, use a KQL query like:
-    ```kql
-    SigninLogs
-    | project UserId
-    | where UserId == "f66e7317-2ad4-41e9-8238-3acf413f7448"
-    ```

 ## CLI